ddd-workshops/medical-centre-ui/.github/copilot-instructions.md

 When reusing existing react components, import them from `./src/components/generic` or `./src/components/forms`.

+## component check

+1. Make sure each component has props type defined, if any props are used.
+Check whether the component compiles.

 ## form widgets

 Each form widget should maintain its own local private state.
 When a value changes: